IsmaelMartinez/gridfs-storage-engine/README.md

 var upload = multer({ storage: storage });
 ```

+If you need to submit files using nodejs check [form-data](https://www.npmjs.com/package/form-data).

 ## Current limitations & future improvements

 Currently, the is only support for a single file transfer.

-As we are streaming the file, the only supported encoding is "multipart/form-data".
-If you need to submit files using nodejs check [form-data](https://www.npmjs.com/package/form-data).
+As per multer limitations, the only supported encoding is "multipart/form-data".

 There isn't a check for duplicate files.
 If you insert a file that is already present in the datase, a new record will be created.
+This is a limitations of GridFS and can be addressed by removing the old file after an insert.

+No tests provided.
+Adding test coverage will be a next release priority.

 ## Further reading